idio-lang/guide/idio-source/index.rst

   controlling terminals, Process Group IDs etc. just no support whatsoever for interactivity beyond terminal cooked mode.

-  Remember, :lname:`Idio` is intolerant of failure, even in interactive sessions, and the default behaviour is to quit when an external command fails.
+  Remember, :lname:`Idio` is intolerant of failure and the default behaviour is to quit when an external command fails.

+  That *is* quite annoying in interactive sessions so those have this behaviour suppressed (albeit re-asserted in pipelines).

 Before we go on and get lost in the details, here's a